flatironinstitute/labbox-ephys/README.md

 Now, point your browser (chrome is recommended) to: `http://localhost:15310`

-**Important: The terminal output may refer to different ports, but it is important that you use 15310**
+**Note: The terminal output may refer to different ports, but it is important that you use 15310**

 ### Optionally host a compute resource server for spike sorting

-If you want to use your own computer to run the spike sorting, then you will need to set up a [hither compute resource server](doc/host-compute-resource.md).
+If you want to use your own computer to run the spike sorting, then you will need to set up a hither compute resource server.
+Instructions for doing this can be found in the "Job handlers" section of the "Config" page in the GUI.

 ## Information for developers